Hsue-Yang/CS50-FinalProject/README.md

 #### Description:

-Price Compare Website is a shopping price comparison platform developed using Python, Django, HTML, CSS, and JavaScript.
-The goal is to help users quickly compare product prices across different platforms.
-Currently, the website supports popular Taiwanese shopping sites momo and PChome, with plans to expand to mainstream e-commerce platforms like Amazon and Shopee in the future.
+**Price Compare Website** is a web-based price comparison tool built using **Python**, **Django**, **HTML**, **CSS**, and **JavaScript**.
+The goal of this application is to allow users to quickly search and compare product prices across multiple online shopping platforms.

-This project serves as the final project for CS50x.
-Through this project, I aimed to gain deeper understanding of Django architecture and backend processing workflows, while combining frontend interactive technologies to create a practical product prototype.
-Since my ideal company uses Django as their primary web framework, I specifically chose Django over Flask or other lightweight frameworks, hoping to include this project in my job application portfolio.
+Currently, the site supports two of Taiwan's most popular platforms: **momo** and **PChome**.
+Future plans include integrating **Amazon**, **Shopee**, and other major e-commerce sites.

+This project was developed as the final submission for **CS50x**.
+By working on this application, I aimed to deepen my understanding of Django’s architecture and strengthen my backend development skills.
+At the same time, I explored frontend interactivity and real-world use cases like web scraping and UI responsiveness.

+Since Django is a popular framework used by many companies I aspire to join, I chose it over alternatives like Flask.
+The experience gained through this project has been both practical and career-focused.

 ### Features